 -Enrollment and dosing ongoing for CTX130™, targeting CD70 for the treatment of both solid tumors and certain hematologic malignancies-

--Expects to submit a Clinical Trials Application (CTA) for VCTX211™ for the treatment of Type 1 Diabetes (T1D) in 2H 2022-
+-Clinical Trial Application (CTA) cleared by Health Canada for VCTX211™ for the treatment of Type 1 Diabetes (T1D)-

-ZUG, Switzerland and BOSTON, Aug.
-08, 2022 (GLOBE NEWSWIRE) -- CRISPR Therapeutics (Nasdaq: CRSP), a biopharmaceutical company focused on creating transformative gene-based medicines for serious diseases, today reported financial results for the second quarter ended June 30, 2022.
+ZUG, Switzerland and BOSTON, Nov.
+01, 2022 (GLOBE NEWSWIRE) -- CRISPR Therapeutics (Nasdaq: CRSP), a biopharmaceutical company focused on creating transformative gene-based medicines for serious diseases, today reported financial results for the third quarter ended September 30, 2022.

 Recent Highlights and Outlook

 CRISPR Therapeutics and Vertex have completed discussions with the European Medicines Agency (EMA) and the Medicines and Healthcare products Regulatory Agency (MHRA) on the submission package for exa-cel and are on track to submit for regulatory approvals of exa-cel for SCD and TDT in Europe and the U.K. by the end of 2022.
-Discussions with the FDA are ongoing.
+Exa-cel has been granted Orphan Drug Designation from the European Commission and Priority Medicines (PRIME) designation from the EMA, for both SCD and TDT.

 CRISPR Therapeutics continues to enroll and dose patients in the pivotal trial of CTX110, its wholly-owned allogeneic chimeric antigen receptor T cell (CAR-T) investigational therapy targeting CD19+ B-cell malignancies.
 The Company expects to report additional data in 2022.